Need A Divorce? What happens next…

 - The marriage was abusive

-When you are associated with a contested divorce, you will need a lawyer who is experienced with divorce litigation, that you trust, and who are able to best represent your interests.
+When you are associated with a contested separation, you will need a lawyer who is experienced with divorce litigation, that you trust, and who are able to best represent your interests.

 Where to from here?